The Conference will again take place in the world famous Oxford Union.

 A pre-dinner reception will held in the Master's Lodgings on the Friday evening and in the Founders' Gardens (weather permitting) on Saturday evening.

-After dinner on Saturday evening their will be live entertainment from 'The Alibis'; band members include Rhodri Price-Lewis QC, Reuben Taylor and Katrina Yates from Landmark Chambers.
+After dinner on Saturday evening. back by popular demand, their will be live entertainment from 'The Alibis'; band members include Rhodri Price-Lewis QC, Reuben Taylor QC and Katrina Yates from Landmark Chambers.
 They will be performing in the JCR – a performance not to be missed!

 Other Facilities and Services